Stripe Overall Rating

 As of this review, Stripe does not appear to have a dedicated customer phone support number, which could be a drawback for some merchants.
-The company does, however, have a help section on its website, a community chat feature, and email support.
+The company does, however, have a help section on its website, a community forum, and email support.
 We are currently able to locate over 20 negative Stripe reviews on this and other consumer protection websites, some of which express concern that Stripe is a scam or a ripoff.
 At the time of our last update, there were no such complaints.
 Common issues include sudden cancellation of merchant accounts, reserves being withheld without notice, and difficulty reaching customer support in a timely fashion.
 Complainants who have signed up with Stripe through Shopify also seem to have some trouble activating the “Authorize Only” fraud prevention setting, with both Stripe and Shopify blaming each other for this setting’s malfunction.
-Overall, Stripe still maintains a very low complaint volume, but the trend since our last update is a negative one.
+Overall, Stripe still maintains a relatively low complaint volume, but the trend since our last update is a negative one.

-Stripe has been accredited with the Better Business Bureau (BBB) since May 2013 and currently shows an “A-” rating on its profile.
-The company has had 20 complaints filed against it since its account was opened in the last year, with eight of those related to the product or service, 10 due to billing and collection, and one apiece having to do with delivery problems, and one related to advertising issues.
-All of these complaints were resolved with BBB assistance except for three, which were not resolved despite what the BBB determined to be a good-faith effort by Stripe.
-Given the fact that Stripe has amassed twenty complaints in the short time it has had a BBB profile, we have adjusted the BBB’s rating to a “B.” To better understand why we adjust BBB ratings, please see our rating criteria.
+Stripe has been accredited with the Better Business Bureau (BBB) since May 2013 and currently shows a “B+” rating on its profile.
+The company has had 31 complaints filed against it since its account was opened in the last year, with 16 of those related to the product or service, 12 due to billing and collection, two having to do with delivery problems, and one related to advertising issues.
+All of these complaints were resolved with BBB assistance except of four, which were not resolved despite what the BBB determined to be a good-faith effort by Stripe.
+Given the fact that Stripe has amassed over 30 complaints in the short time it has had a BBB profile, we have adjusted the BBB’s rating to a “B.” To better understand why we adjust BBB ratings, please see our rating criteria.